 Once the test is finished and the pattern is online, please link your Ravelry project page to the pattern, if not already linked with the testing code that will be provided to you.
 This is very useful because it allows me to quickly access your project and to keep track.
 The feedback questionnaire will be posted in the test thread.
 Once the project page is linked to the pattern, I will gift you a copy of the final pattern.

-During the test, you can email me with your progress updates and any questions.
+During the test, you can post your progress updates and any questions in the private Discord channel.
 Please also let me know about mistakes you find, missing explanations, progress photos or if you stumble over anything.
 If errors are found in the pattern, I will, of course, let you know about them.
-The feedback questionnaire will be sent to you by email.
+The feedback questionnaire will also be posted in the pattern test channel.

 Once the test is finished, I really appreciate a link to any place you may have posted (about) your project.
 Think for example about LoveCrafts, your own website or blog, or a social media post.
-If you don’t post your project anywhere, you can share pictures of the FO with me by email.
-Once a place on the web about the project or finished project pictures are shared with me, I’ll send you a coupon code to download the final version of the pattern through my website or PayHip.
+If you don’t post your project anywhere, you can share pictures of the FO in the test channel on Discord.
+Once a place on the web about the project or finished project pictures are shared with me, I’ll send you a coupon code to download the final version of the pattern through my website (PayHip powered) or PayHip.

 My responsibilities during the test